chansee97/nova-admin-docs/src/guide/permission-control.md

 ## Role-Based Access Control for Menus

-In the returned menu data, there is a `meta.roles` field that indicates which roles can access that menu.
+In the returned menu data, there is a `roles` field that indicates which roles can access that menu.
 In the example data below, only the `super` role can access it.

 If this field is empty, it means that all roles can access it.